Multiple target tracking based on sets of trajectories: Sets of trajectories

 \subsection{Motivation for sets of trajectories}

-In this section, we motivate the use of sets of trajectories as state variable in MTT.
+In this section, we motivate the importance of considering the multitrajectory density, defined over sets of trajectories, in a full Bayesian approach to MTT.

-In vector based state space models, it is often important to consider the PDF over the states at all time steps, i.e., it is not sufficient to merely find all the marginal PDFs of the states at all times \cite{Godsill04,Lindsten13}.
-The same is true in MTT, where such a multitrajectory PDF would enable us to answer all trajectory related questions \cite{Godsill04}, for example, what is the probability that a target was in Madrid four hours ago and is currently in Gothenburg?
-This problem of defining a multitrajectory PDF to answer trajectory related questions has received little attention in the MTT literature and, in this section, we present arguments that support the idea that such a multitrajectory PDF should be defined on the space of sets of trajectories.
+In vector based state space models, it is often important to consider the posterior density over the state trajectory, which contains the states at all time steps, i.e., it is not sufficient to merely find all the marginal densities of the states at all times \cite{Godsill04,Lindsten13}.
+For example, the posterior density over the trajectory is necessary to calculate the maximum a posterior (MAP) estimator of the trajectory \cite{Miguez13} or to answer trajectory-related questions, e.g., what is the probability that the state was in a region at a time and has moved to another region at a different time step?

+The same is true in MTT.
+Sometimes, it is not sufficient to calculate multitarget densities at all time steps, we need a multitrajectory density as it enables us to answer all trajectory related questions, see Figure \ref{fig:llustration-trajectory-questions}.
+For example, what is the probability that a target was in Madrid four hours ago and is currently in Gothenburg?
+This problem of defining a multitrajectory density to answer trajectory related questions has received little attention in the MTT literature and, in this section, we present arguments that support the idea that such a multitrajectory density should be defined on the space of sets of trajectories.
 To this end, we proceed to review some characteristics of labelled RFS approaches to MTT and indicate their shortcomings.

-In the typical labelled RFS approach, we only consider multitarget PDFs on the set of labelled targets at a certain time.
-Importantly, the sequence of these multitarget PDFs does not contain all available information and does not let us answer trajectory related questions \cite{Godsill04}, which are of key importance in tracking.
-This is particularly significant in situations with labelling uncertainties, in which there is an unknown association between (unlabelled) targets states and labels.
-In this case, it is even complicated to construct sensible trajectory estimates \cite{Angel14} as discussed next.
+In the typical labelled RFS approach, we consider the sequence of multitarget densities on the set of labelled targets up to the current time step, which can be used to estimate suitable trajectories in many situations.
+However, this sequence of multitarget densities does not contain all available information and does not let us answer trajectory related questions, which are of key importance in tracking.
+As we illustrate next, a lack of complete information is particularly problematic when there is an unknown association between (unlabelled) targets states and labels.
+Two examples when this happens is when the birth process is an IID cluster RFS, in which the new born targets are IID given the cardinality \cite[Sec.
+4.3.2]{Mahler_book14}, and when targets get in close proximity and then separate \cite{Angel14,Blom08,Blom09}.
+This is an important weakness since the Poisson RFS, a specific type of IID cluster RFS, is a commonly used birth model \cite[Sec.
+14.2.1]{Mahler_book07}\cite{Williams15b}.
+We illustrate the problem of the IID cluster birth RFS in a simple example.